habi/EAWAG-manuscript/content/submission/plos_revision1/answer_to_reviewers.md

 > Please provide more precise information.

 We are sorry for the imprecise description of the data archival and copying process.
-The last paragraph of [this section](https://habi.github.io/EAWAG-manuscript/#micro-computed-tomographic-imaging) was expanded and hopefully improved.
+The last paragraph of [this section](https://habi.github.io/EAWAG-manuscript/#micro-computed-tomographic-imaging) was expanded and improved.

 > The authors should revise the entire "Data analysis" subsection to present a more didactic version that helps any reader use the notebooks.
 > Currently, it seems that only Python users with some expertise can understand what needs to be done.